-2 distinct product life cycles: Value Lij Product fe Cycle 1: Produce and Use Life Cycle Life cycle 2: Product Concept and Design Life Cycle unspecified general word use (to be further avoided) retention options R0 - R9: consumers producers/retailers designers Short loops: R0-3 9 0 Refuse: RO choice to buy less, or use less; reject packaging waste and shopping bags n.a. refuse the use of specific hazardous materials or any virgin material; design production processes to avoid waste Reduce: R1 using purchased products less frequently; use them with more care and longer. n.a. as explicit steps in product design: using less material per unit of production; or 'dematerialization' 'eliminating waste, not dispose anymore' 'as for all user steps' Resell/Re-use: R2 buying second hand, or finding a buyer for a product that was not or hardly in use, possibly after some cleaning or minor adaptations restoration; use online consumer-to-consumer auctions for used products - 'direct re-use' as economic activity via collectors and retailers, possibly with quality inspections, cleaning and small repairs; (commercial and non-commercial); - 'direct re-use' of unsold returns or products with damaged packaging; - multiple re-uses of (transport) packaging - 're-use in fabrication' - apply recycled materials Repair: R3 - by the consumer in their vicinity, or at their location, or through a repair company; - or at a 'repair café' - or at a 'repair café' - distinguish 'planned' repair' as part of a longe maintenance plan from 'acf-hoc' repairs - enable easy repairing confused with 'refurbishment' Medium Long Loops: R 4-6 Refurbish: R4 n.a. overall structure of large multi-component product remains intact, while many components are replaced or repaired, resulting in an overall 'upgrade' of quality of product Examples: buildings, airplanes, trains, mining shovels Remanufacture: R5 n.a. full structure of a multi-component product is disassembled, checked, cleaned and when necessary replaced or repaired in an industrial process, recycled parts may be used expected retained quality more tempered: 'up to original state, like new' some also refer to this as 'reconditioning', 'reprocessing' or 'restoration': better avoid Repurpose: R6 na - reusing discarded goods or components adapted for another function: some use: 'rethink' or 'fashion upgrading': better avoid Long Loops R7-9 Recycle Materials: R7 - give back as separate waste streams processing of mixed streams of post-consumer products or post-producer waste streams using expensive technological equipment, including shredding, melting and other processes to capture (nearly) pure materials; - apply recycled materials 'recycle' is frequently and confusingly use to cover all alternatives: better avoid Recover (energy): R8 n.a. capturing energy embodied in waste, linking it to incineration in combination with producing energy, distilled water or use of biomass n.a. 'recover' often used as equivalent for general recycling: better avoid Re-mine (R9) n.a retrieval of materials after the landfilling phase: - 'cann balization'; - hi-tech landfill mining or urban mining - apply recycled materials content/uploads/2018/09/Chapter-1.4.
+2 distinct product life cycles: Value Life Cycle 1: Product Produce and Use Life Cycle Life cycle 2: Product Concept and Design Life Cycle unspecified general word use (to be further avoided) retention options R0 - R9: consumers producers/retailers designers Short loops: R0-3 Refuse: RO choice to buy less, or use less; reject packaging waste and shopping bags n.a. refuse the use of specific hazardous materials or any virgin material; design production processes to avoid waste Reduce: R1 using purchased products less frequently; use them with more care and longer. n.ə. as explicit steps in product design: using less material per unit of production; or 'dematerialization' 'eliminating waste, not dispose anymore' 'as for all user steps' Resell/Re-use: R2 buying second hand, or finding a buyer for a product that was not or hardly in use, possibly after some cleaning or minor adaptations restoration; use online consumer-to-consumer auctions for used products 'direct re-use' as economic activity via collectors and retailers, possibly with quality inspections, cleaning and small repairs; (commercial and non-commercial); 'direct re-use' of unsold returns or products with damaged packaging; - multiple re-uses of (transport) packaging 're-use in fabrication' apply recycled materials Repair: R3 by the consumer in their vicinity, or at their location, or through a repair company; or at a 'repair café' send recollected products to their one's own repair centers, to manufacturer-controlled, or to third party repair centers; distinguish 'planned repair' as part of a longer lasting maintenance plan from 'ad-hoc' repairs - enable easy repairing confused with 'refurbishment' Medium Long Loops: R 4-6 Refurbish: R4 na. overall structure of large multi-component product remains intact, while many components are replaced or repaired, resulting in an overall 'upgrade' of quality of product Examples: buildings, airplanes, trains, mining shovels Remanufacture: R5 na. - full structure of a multi-component product is disassembled, checked, cleaned and when necessary replaced or repaired in an industrial process, recycled parts may be used - expected retained quality more tempered: 'up to original state, like new' some also refer to this as 'reconditioning', 'reprocessing' or 'restoration': better avoid Repurpose: R6 n.a. - reusing discarded goods or components adapted for another function: some use: 'rethink' or 'fashion upgrading': better avoid Long Loops R7-9 1 Recycle Materials: R7 give back as separate waste streams processing of mixed streams of post-consumer products or post-producer waste streams using expensive technological equipment, including shredding, melting and other processes to capture (nearly) pure materials; - apply recycled materials 'recycle' is frequently and confusingly use to cover all alternatives: better avoid Recover (energy): R8 n.a. capturing energy embodied in waste, linking it to incineration in combination with producing energy, distilled water or use of biomass n.a. 'recover' often used as equivalent for general recycling: better avoid Re-mine (R9) n.a. retrieval of materials after the landfilling phase: 'cannibalization'; hi-tech landfill mining or urban mining - apply recycled materials content/uploads/2018/09/Chapter-1.4.
 W.J.V.-Vermeulen-et-al. Circular-Economy-3.0getting-beyond-the-messy-conceptualization-of-circularity-and-the-3Rs-4-Rs-and-more.pdf